teixeif/Data-Scientist-Labs/README.md

 1. Detach this Github repository in desired directory.
 2. In a command prompt, move to a desired directory and type: <strong>python3.4 readFile.py</strong>
 3. Open RStudio Software.
-4. In the RStudio environment, open files: PredictionInvoices.R and SalesForecast.R and run them.
+4. In the RStudio environment, open files: PredictionInvoices.R and SalesForecast.R.
+5. In the RStudio environment, run PredictionInvoices.R.
+To this script, select customerWillSpendTabular.txt when file prompt appear.
+6. In the RStudio environment, run SalesForecast.R.
+To this script, select saleForecastTabular.txt when file prompt appear.

 <strong>Briefly comments are available in a body of the files: *.py and *.R</strong>